grantila/u2f-api/README.md

 `u2f-api` exports two main functions and an error "enum".
 The main functions are `register()` and `sign()`, although since U2F isn't widely supported, the functions `isSupported()` as well as `ensureSupport()` helps you build applications which can use U2F only when the client supports it.

-The `register()` and `sign()` functions return *cancellable promises*, i.e. promises you can cancel manually.
-This helps you to ensure your code doesn't continue in success flow and by mistake accept a registration or authentification request.
-The returned promise has a function `cancel()` which will immediately reject the promise.

 #### Check or ensure support